wilsonify/wilsonify.github.io/content/recipes/CARROT CAKE COOKIES44.md

 smaller bowl, mix together the shredded carrots, milk, and oil.
 Pour the wet ingredients into

-the dry ones and stir all that shit until there are only a couple dry spots.
+the dry ones and stir all that    until there are only a couple dry spots.
 Fold in the nuts and

 raisins and stir until there aren’t any dry spots.

 3 Scoop spoonfuls of the dough onto the baking sheet about 1 inch apart.
 Bake until the

 bottoms are golden brown, 18 to 22 minutes.
-Then do whatever the fuck you do with freshly
+Then do whatever the   you do with freshly

 baked cookies.